starship/starship/docs/config/README.md

 ## OpenStack

 The `openstack` module shows the current OpenStack cloud and project.
-This is based on `OS_CLOUD` env var with `clouds.yaml` file from any of the [default locations](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#configuration-files).
+The module only active when the `OS_CLOUD` env var is set, in which case it will read `clouds.yaml` file from any of the [default locations](https://docs.openstack.org/python-openstackclient/latest/configuration/index.html#configuration-files). to fetch the current project in use.

 ### Options